Skip to content

 When the agent runs npm install lodash, the hook denies the call and surfaces the redirect.
 The agent retries with bun install lodash.

-• The model routes around blocks: hooks enforce at the tool-call boundary, not the intent boundary.
+• The model routes around blocks.
+Hooks enforce at the tool-call boundary, not the intent boundary.
 Block Write and the model uses a Bash heredoc; block rm and it deletes via perl -e 'unlink(...)'.
-Denies need coverage of every tool that can achieve the same effect (Boucle, What Claude Code Hooks Can and Cannot Enforce, 2026).
+Denies need to cover every tool that can achieve the same effect (Boucle, What Claude Code Hooks Can and Cannot Enforce, 2026).

-• Enforcement doesn't follow into subagents, MCP, or pipe mode: a hook that works in the parent session can silently fail in sub-agents, MCP server calls, or pipe mode.
-For boundaries that must hold everywhere, use OS-level controls — file permissions, network policy, containers.
+• Enforcement does not follow into sub-agents, MCP, or pipe mode.
+A hook that works in the parent session can silently fail in sub-agents, MCP server calls, or pipe mode.
+For boundaries that must hold everywhere, use OS-level controls such as file permissions, network policy, and containers.

-• Non-deterministic input rewrites: multiple PreToolUse hooks returning updatedInput for the same tool race — last to finish wins.
+• Non-deterministic input rewrites.
+When several PreToolUse hooks return updatedInput for the same tool, they race and the last to finish wins.

 Feedback